raganwald/presentations/optimism.md

 ^ Sometimes, something happens and we generalize the explanation.
 Sometimes we make it really specific.
 For example, I have really specific explanations for the success or failure of the blog posts I write, and I judge each one specifically.

+^ So when something I write flops, I say…

 ---

+> This **specific** post didn't click.

+^ On the other hand, I can take a terribly general attitude about my writing overall.

-^ So when something I write flops, I say:
+^ So when I wrote an essay about Optimism, and it went to #1 on Hacker News, I said…

-> This **specific** blog post was unpopular.

 ---

-^ On the other hand, I have a terribly general attitude towards my own ability as a weekend athlete.
-I'm not a world-class anything, but if I put my mind to something physical and work hard, I can be pretty good.

-^ I like to ride my mountain bike, and I especially like to ride over challenging features.
-If I work on a particular feature and finally "clean" it, I say:

-> I cleaned this feature because I'm **generally** athletic.
+> This post clicked because **generally**, I'm a good writer.

 ---